Glossary of terms

 A rail route with one track, allowing traffic to move in only one direction at a time

-The route of railway from Strafford (on the MNPL) to Okahukura (on the NIMT)
+The route of railway from Stratford (on the MNPL) to Okahukura (on the NIMT)

 SPAD (Signal Passed at Danger)